Joe Louis: Professional golf

-Personal life and death
+Personal life

 Louis had two children by wife Marva Trotter (daughter Jacqueline in 1943 and son Joseph Louis Barrow Jr. in 1947).
 They divorced in March 1945 only to remarry a year later, but were again divorced in February 1949.
 Marva moved on to an acting and modeling career.
 On Christmas Day 1955, Louis married Rose Morgan, a successful Harlem businesswoman; their marriage was annulled in 1958.
 Louis's final marriage—to Martha Jefferson, a lawyer from Los Angeles, on St. Patrick's Day 1959—lasted until his death.
 They had four children: another son named Joseph Louis Barrow Jr, John Louis Barrow, Joyce Louis Barrow, and Janet Louis Barrow.
 The younger Joe Louis Barrow Jr. lives in New York City and is involved in boxing.
 Though married four times, Louis discreetly enjoyed the company of other women like Lena Horne and Edna Mae Harris.

 Joe and Marva Louis endorsed and campaigned for liberal, anti-segregation Republican candidate Wendell Willkie in the 1940 United States presidential election.
 Louis said:

 This country has been good to me.
 It gave me everything I have.
 I have never come out for any candidate before but I think Wendell L. Willkie will give us a square deal.
 So I am for Willkie because I think he will help my people, and I figure my people should be for him, too.

 Drugs took a toll on Louis in his later years.
 In 1969, he was hospitalized after collapsing on a New York City street.
-While the incident was at first credited to "physical breakdown," underlying problems would soon surface.
+While the incident was at first credited to "physical breakdown", underlying problems would soon surface.
 In 1970, he spent five months at the Colorado Psychiatric Hospital and the Veterans Administration Hospital in Denver, hospitalized by his wife, Martha, and his son, Joe Louis Barrow Jr., for paranoia.
 In a 1971 book, Brown Bomber, by Barney Nagler, Louis disclosed the truth about these incidents, stating that his collapse in 1969 had been caused by cocaine, and that his subsequent hospitalization had been prompted by his fear of a plot to destroy him.
 Strokes and heart ailments caused Louis's condition to deteriorate further later in the decade.
 He had surgery to correct an aortic aneurysm in 1977 and thereafter used a POV/scooter for a mobility aid.

+Death

 Louis died of cardiac arrest in Desert Springs Hospital near Las Vegas on April 12, 1981, just hours after his last public appearance viewing the Larry Holmes–Trevor Berbick heavyweight championship fight.
-Ronald Reagan waived the eligibility rules for burial at Arlington National Cemetery and Louis was buried there with full military honors on April 21, 1981.
+President Ronald Reagan waived the eligibility rules for burial at Arlington National Cemetery and Louis was buried there with full military honors on April 21, 1981.
 His funeral was paid for in part by former competitor and friend, Max Schmeling, who also acted as a pallbearer.